Most people are aware of the many free job search websites that exist today, like Indeed, Monster.com, etc.

 With FlexJobs, you can choose from three different subscriptions: Monthly, Quarterly, and Annual.

-The quarterly (3-month) subscription costs $29.95.
+- Quarterly (3-month) subscription costs $39.95.
 Like the monthly option, you can continue renewing after your three-month period ends.

 There are coupon codes aplenty for FlexJobs.
 FlexJobs might even present one to you, as they did for me.